veaba/tensorflow-docs/docs/tf/make_tensor_proto.md

 If "shape" is None, the resulting tensor proto represents the numpy array precisely.
 Otherwise, "shape" specifies the tensor's shape and the numpy array can not have more elements than what "shape" specifies.
 #### Args:
-- values: Values to put in the TensorProto.
+- `values`: Values to put in the TensorProto.
-- dtype: Optional tensor_pb2 DataType value.
+- `dtype`: Optional tensor_pb2 DataType value.
-- shape: List of integers representing the dimensions of tensor.
+- `shape`: List of integers representing the dimensions of tensor.
-- verify_shape: Boolean that enables verification of a shape of values.
+- `verify_shape`: Boolean that enables verification of a shape of values.
-- allow_broadcast: Boolean that enables allowing scalars and 1 length vector broadcasting.
+- `allow_broadcast`: Boolean that enables allowing scalars and 1 length vector broadcasting.
 Cannot be true when verify_shape is true.
 #### Returns:
-[tf.make_ndarray(proto)](https://tensorflow.google.cn/api_docs/python/tf/make_ndarray)A TensorProto.
-Depending on the type, it may contain data in the "tensor_content" attribute, which is not directly useful to Python programs.
-To access the values you should convert the proto back to a numpy ndarray with .

-If values is a TensorProto, it is immediately returned; dtype and shape are ignored.
-#### Raises:
-- TypeError: if unsupported types are provided.
-- ValueError: if arguments have inappropriate values or if verify_shape is True and shape of values is not equals to a shape from the argument.